 TGax Editor: Please split and update the 1st paragraph in this section as shown below (11ax D2.2 P341L29):

-A non-AP HE STA may autonomously report BSS color collision when it detects frames from OBSS STAs containing the same BSS color as the one advertised by the AP it is associated with.
-A STA whose dot11AutonomousBSSColorCollisionReportingImplemented is true shall support autonomous reporting of BSS color collision.
+A STA that supports autonomous reporting of BSS color collision shall set dot11AutonomousBSSColorCollisionReportingImplemented to true.

+A non-AP HE STA that supports autonomous reporting of BSS color collision may send a color collision report to its associated AP when it detects that color collision has occurred.
+The STA shall declare that a color collision has occurred if it receives an MPDU with at least three Address fields in the MAC header and with the same color as its associated BSS in which none of the Address fields match the BSSID of the BSS that the STA is associated with, or any of the other BSSs in the same multiple BSSID set to which its BSS belongs to.
 TGax Editor: Please delete the note under 1st paragraph in this section as shown below (11ax D2.2 P341L34):

-NOTE—All BSSs that are members of a multiple BSSID set use the same BSS color (see 27.11.4 (BSS_COLOR)).
-Therefore, a non-AP STA is required to filter such BSSs while determining if there is a BSS color collision.